tgroshon/criticalgamemastery.com/src/content/posts/july-article-world-building-part-1.md

 A Primer on World Building
 ==========================

 At first when you think of World building you are getting nervous, and perhaps a little intimidated.
 After all, we are talking about breathing a world to life complete with history, meaning, and adventure.
 Now, if you are reading this, it's obvious you have some level of interest in this topic.
-IfI haven’t already scared you off let's start getting into the nitty gritty.
+If I haven’t already scared you off let's start getting into the nitty gritty.

+The worlds that I and Dirk make are honestly fairly piecemeal in execution at the beginning and grow over time to have depth and power.
+Dirk has been making D&D worlds for longer and had great advice on this: "If you spend 30 hours working on a 3 hour game, your players will only interact with 30 minutes of your world."
+I'm not 100% sure his math checks out, however the core concept he is trying to convey is solid.

+Essentially, the point here with these articles is to streamline your process to cut down on your time building to increase the player interactions with the world.
+In practice, the players only interact with a small percentage of the world that you painstakingly worked with creating... so why don't you unload a huge chunk of your time burden and headache by just working on the things the players interact with?

 Where to Start?
 ---------------